Jocelyn Alo: Professional career

 Alo was drafted first overall by the Smash It Sports Vipers in the inaugural Women's Professional Fastpitch draft.
 On June 13, 2022, she signed with the Vipers.

 On November 3, 2022, she was traded by the Vipers to the Oklahoma City Spark in exchange for draft picks and cash considerations.
 She was subsequently signed to a three-year contract with the Spark.

 She competed in the 2024 AUX Softball competition, where she finished in second place with 1,338 points on the leaderboard, trailing Bubba Nickles by only six points in the closest finish in Athletes Unlimited Softball history.
 She finished the season with a .389 average, a .500 on-base percentage, and the best slugging percentage of .944.
 She also set an AUX single-season record with six home runs.

+On December 1, 2025, she was drafted in the second round, tenth overall, by the Bandits in the AUSL allocation draft.

 Savannah Bananas

 On May 27, 2023, Alo became the first woman to play for the Savannah Bananas, getting an at bat in one of their games where she would strike out.
 In April 2024 it was announced that Alo became the first female member of the Savannah Bananas, by signing a one-month contract with the team.